Dmitriy-a/weather-app/README.md

 # weather-app
 my little app
-the application helps you find out the weather in your city
+This application helps you find out the weather in your city